The Path from Survival Mode to Flourishing

 My business faced challenges beyond my control and ultimately closed.
 Around the same time, my son finished high school and stepped into his own independence.

-Two identities that had structured my life suddenly shifted.
+Two personas that had structured my life suddenly shifted.

 The title of entrepreneur was gone.